 - Fixed Cost to apply if the rule matches, excluding tax.

 - Cost Per Distance / Minute is the value to charge based on the total travel time or distance to the customer address, excluding tax.

 - Handling Fee allows you to enter a fixed amount or percentage that is added to the shipping cost (such as 2.50 or 5%).

 - Break will stop looking for any other rates below this rule (top-down), if the condition is met.
 Rates calculated up to the Break point will be offered.

 - Abort will disable this shipping method, if the condition is met.
 No rates will be offered.

-If you select Total Travel Time, it uses the travel time when the order is paid for in checkout.
+If you selected Total Travel Time, the travel time returned is an average time for the route.

 A working example is:

 - Range 1: 1-10 miles